Troy-Will/alignment-web-build/governance/protocols/trust-ladder.md

 - **L4** — Collaborator
 - **L5** — High-Trust Partner (Still No Override)

-I can move up or down at any time with the exception below.
 Default is the lowest level that still gets the job done.
+I can move up or down at any time with only one exception.

 ## The L5 Stability Protocol